|

 course “quickly” is a relative term, and here it means several months not

-uniformly large because we are using the constraint (physical or policy) to
+because we are using the constraint (physical or policy) to leverage against

-signal – physical output for sale – is amplified by the sunk operating
+of amplifier, the signal – physical output for sale – is amplified by the

-expense to generate a much greater throughput and hence profit.
-Well if
+sunk operating expense to generate a much greater throughput and hence

-you don’t sell anything to generate income for disbursement then the
+don’t sell anything to generate income for disbursement then the multiplier

-multiplier effect on gross profit from operating expense won’t be there.
-But the potential for increase in output
+effect on gross profit from operating expense won’t be there.
+But the potential for increase in output will

-do sell something to generate a not-for-profit income – a charitable trust
+sell something to generate a not-for-profit income – a charitable trust for

 organizations working from funding it becomes more difficult because income